 Choral/orchestral music with rich poetry, as cast through the musical lenses of Ralph Vaughan Williams, John Corigliano, Randall Thompson, and Dana Falconberry.
-These selections represented some of Brent Baldwin's musical favorites in celebration of his 10 years as Artistic Director.
-A portion of the proceeds from the performance benefited the SIMS foundation.
+These selections represents some of Brent Baldwin's musical favorites in celebration of his 10 years as Artistic Director.
+A portion of the proceeds from the performance benefits the SIMS foundation.

-With over 250 singers and dancers sharing the stage, MASS will featured The Austin Symphony, Grammy Award-winner Conspirare, Chorus Austin, Panoramic Voices, The Austin Children's Choir, Chisholm Trail Middle School (Round Rock ISD), the African Children's Choir, and many other nationally known artists.
-It was a unique gathering of Austin's cherished arts groups collaborating on Bernstein's greatest work about hope and finding faith.
+With over 250 singers and dancers sharing the stage, MASS will feature The Austin Symphony, Grammy Award-winner Conspirare, Chorus Austin, Panoramic Voices, The Austin Children's Choir, Chisholm Trail Middle School (Round Rock ISD), the African Children's Choir, and many other nationally known artists.
+It will be a unique gathering of Austin's cherished arts groups collaborating on Bernstein's greatest work about hope and finding faith.

-This year, ION was a benefit for the Health Alliance for Austin Musicians.
-Guest artists for ION 2018 included Big Bill, Calliope Musicals, Dustin Welch (and friends), Moving Panoramas, Nakia and Star Parks.
+This year, ION is a benefit for the Health Alliance for Austin Musicians.
+Guest artists for ION 2018 include Big Bill, Calliope Musicals, Dustin Welch (and friends), Moving Panoramas, Nakia and Star Parks.

 Beat the Rush is a performance series that features live music inspired by visual art on view.